jumpcutking/threads/README.md

 //   console.log("Listener Got a Message (children)", message);
 // });
 ```

+# Logging
+Both the Child and The Parent support a common log system.
+A child thread with the option {logging: true} activated (on itself) will report console.info(), console.log(), console.warn(), and console.debug().
+The console will be overridden and yet still report issues during debug mode.

+The parent thread or thread manager will control whether or not both the log messages from the child and the internal debugging messages from @jumpcutking/Threads itself.

+The options {verbose: true, logging: true} on the parent thread manager init help toggle the amount of logging.
+Verbose activates detailed logs about the internal workings of the Thread Manager; this can be very helpful when creating a process to work with threads that are not written in a supported program language.
+Logging will activate the specific action that a child's thread will report or deactivate so that only the parent thread's specific console is revealed.

 # Children Threads
 The thread manager comes with a child thread management object.
 This will receive messages from the parent object, run actions, and send requests to the parent.
 The manager creates the thread's ID (as provided to you during thread add/creation).